f-droid/fdroid-website/_docs/Reproducible_Builds.md

 Additionally, we'll have to look out for anything that includes timestamping information, is sensitive to sort order, etc.

+Google is also working towards reproducible builds of Android apps, so using recent versions of the Android SDK helps.
+One specific case is starting with Gradle Android Plugin v2.2.2, timestamps in the APK file's ZIP header are automatically zeroed out.

 ### Build Server IDs